Jingzhi1234/surfs_up/README.md

 - -----------------------------------------------------------------------------------
 Above all the statistic we get from the four queries, we see that December is colder and tends to have lower temperature, and temperature temperature in June has little temperature variation.
-Moreover, June tends to have more precipitation than December.
+Moreover, June tends to have less precipitation than December.
-By analyzing these data, I predict that there will have more consumers to visit the shop during June since the weather is much warmer and more precipitation since the shop is for surfing and ice cream.
+By analyzing these data, I predict that there will have more consumers to visit the shop during June since the weather is much warmer and less precipitation because the shop is for surfing and ice cream.